 While I wouldn’t recommend staying in the village itself, as there is little else to do, nearby Golfo Aranci and its Gabbiano Azzurro Hotel & Suites offer a perfect alternative.
 Not only is it located close to the village but the historic train that runs between the two will add even more to the experience.

-Where To Stay In Sardinia In September?
+Best Areas To Stay In Sardinia In September?

 For those visiting Sardinia in September, I would again recommend Alghero.
 While I already mentioned the Festival Alguer, this is when the Saint Miquel takes place.
 Essentially the closing ceremonies of a 6-month long festival in the city, everything goes into overdrive now.
 All of the attractions, performances and culture you could dream of come to life throughout the entire city, making for a truly wonderful experience.